john-science/john-science.github.io/_drafts/2016-06-01-doctor-who-quotient.md

 4. **Shada** - Wait, [Shada](https://en.wikipedia.org/wiki/Shada) isn't on the list!
 It was never completed or aired, so most people don't count it as an official story.
 Sorry.
 5. **Season 23** - Wait, the entire of Season 23 is only one story?
 That's unfair!
 True, but the writers and producers say this is only one story ([The Trial of a Time Lord](https://en.wikipedia.org/wiki/The_Trial_of_a_Time_Lord)).
 It doesn't get more official than that.

 In the end, `Q` is only a useful measurement because there's no ambiguity.
 People have suggested other metrics over the years, but this is the easiest to understand.
-Best of all, calcluating your `Q` means making a big list of all the Doctor Who episodes you haven't seen yet.
+Best of all, calculating your `Q` means making a big list of all the Doctor Who episodes you haven't seen yet.